 You could recover for all these damages and others, according to your losses.
 It will be your attorney’s duty to demonstrate your damages to a judge and jury.
 Hiring a Springfield personal injury lawyer with years of experience could result in a higher compensation award.
 See our past case results at Kanoski Bresney for an idea of the settlements and verdicts we have won other victims of medical malpractice.
 Speak to our lawyers for a full evaluation of your unique claim.

-What is Considered Medical Malpractice?
+What is Considered Medical Malpractice in Springfield, IL?

 The complexities of medical malpractice cases require the skills and knowledge of seasoned professionals.
 Attorney Bresney helps to ensure that our clients get the respect, response and results ® they deserve.
 Our experience and success resolving cases for the best results of the victims of medical errors can help you achieve the recovery you deserve in your medical malpractice claim, including:

 - Birth injuries

 - Emergency room errors

 - Fetal distress